-You can find them all around Malaysia, Indonesia, the Philippines and on the south coast of Vietnam.
-Scientists aren’t sure of how big their population is, which is why they’re listed on the IUCD Red List as ‘Data Deficient,’ rather than vulnerable, endangered or of ‘least concern.’
+You can find Belcher’s sea snake all around Malaysia, Indonesia, the Philippines, and on the south coast of Vietnam.
+Scientists aren’t sure of how big their population is, which is why they’re listed on the IUCD Red List as ‘Data Deficient,’ rather than vulnerable, endangered, or of ‘least concern.’

-Belcher’s sea snake was named after Sir Edward Belcher, a British naval officer, and explorer from the 1800s.
-The snake was first discovered by a botanist called John Edward Gray, another British man.
+Belcher’s sea snake was named after Sir Edward Belcher, a British naval officer and explorer from the 1800s.
+The snake was first discovered by a botanist called John Edward Gray.

 Aside from their common name, they go by a few others.
-First, their scientific name is ‘Hydrophis belcheri.’
-Hydrophis is the name for the family of sea snakes that live in the western and southern Pacific Ocean, whereas ‘belcheri’ obviously comes from ‘Belcher.’
+Their scientific name is ‘Hydrophis belcheri.’
+Hydrophis is the name for the family of sea snakes that live in the western and southern Pacific Ocean, whereas ‘belcheri’ comes from ‘Belcher.’

 In terms of appearance, Belcher’s sea snake isn’t very distinctive: